 The characteristic impedance of a transmission line is given by Zo = square root of ( L / C ), where L is inductance per unit length, and C is capacitance per unit length.
 This is the input impedance of either an infinite length of the cable, or more practically of a finite length terminated by an impedance equal to the characteristic impedance.
-Real cables have resistive losses which must also be taken into account.

 The output is a continuous series of steps, which appears to have little similarity to the initial single step applied.
 However, this signal can be regarded as the sum of two individual signals, one a linear ramp, the other a sawtooth wave.
 For a 3 metre length of cable this sawtooth will have a fundamental frequency of 50MHz.

 The ramp is just the signal which would be produced across a single capacitor with the current step applied:

 The output from this incorrectly terminated cable therefore differs from the voltage across a single capacitor only by a 50MHz sawtooth.
 In practice of course there is no such thing as a zero rise-time step, but the result can be used to reach a similar conclusion for any real signal.